ellanut/COMP354-Project/README.md

 ![screenshot4](https://i.gyazo.com/f144ea75c877254d7b9177cf4e03e061.png "EDITOR Test Cases Result")

 ## Coding Standards
--All code is commented where necessary.
+-All code is commented where necessary.<br>
--Accessor and Mutator methods are provided for all needed Class attributes.
+-Accessor and Mutator methods are provided for all needed Class attributes.<br>
--Variable names are clear.
+-Variable names are clear.<br>
--Object-Oriented design is respected.
+-Object-Oriented design is respected.<br>
--Use of Interfaces.
+-Use of Interfaces.<br>

 ## About Group E
 This program was created for our COMP 354 Class by <br>